danielkocsan/livestate/README.md

 any children.
 Handler function can subscribe to a change of an element and also there is possibility to subscribe to any children element change.
 A change can be a value or an attribute change.
 Next to these LiveState also provides the possibility to bind dom elements to state elements.
-It creates two-way binding between the two so neither the dom element or the state element changes the other side value will be updated.
-Next to these it is possible the bind multiple dom elements to a state element.
+It creates two-way binding between the two so either the dom element or the state element changes the other side value will be updated.
+Beside these it is possible the bind multiple dom elements to a state element.
 The binding event can be set and can be multiple.
 So you can bind an input element to a state element and can define to sync them on every blur, onkeyup or change dom event.

 ##How can I use it?